H-1b Visas for Professional Employees: Frequently Asked Questions (FAQ)

-There is no specific number limitation in this regard, however, if there is a significant percentage of the employees of a company on H-1b Visas, the Department of Labor may categorize the employer as H-1b dependent and place additional restrictions on the employer’s ability to apply for a new H-1b Visa.
+There is no specific number limitation in this regard, however, if there is a significant percentage of the employees of a company on H-1b Visas, the Department of Labor may categorize the employer as H-1b dependent and place additional restrictions on the employer’s ability to apply for other H-1b Visas.

-12. What documentation does my employer need to provide in order to apply for an H-1b Visa?
+12. What documents does my employer need to provide in order to apply for an H-1b Visa?
 And what are the fees?

-13. What happens to my status if my H-1b Visa application is denied?
+13. What happens to my immigration status if my H-1b Visa application is denied?

 It would depend on the situation.
-If you are currently in the United States with a valid non-immigrant visa, you would continue in that status.
-If your former visa has expired, then you would no longer be in status.
+If you are currently in the United States with a valid non-immigrant visa, you would likely continue in that status.
+If your former visa has expired, then you may no longer be in status.

-14. What is my status while my first H-1b Visa application is pending?
+14. What is my immigration status while my first H-1b Visa application is pending?

-15. What is my status while my H-1b Visa transfer application is pending?
+15. What is my immigration status while my H-1b Visa transfer application is pending?

-Pursuant to the law AC21, you continue in H-1b status until a decision has been made on your application.
+Pursuant to the law AC21, you would continue in H-1b status until a decision has been made on your H-1B visa transfer application.

-16. What status can my spouse and children obtain if I’m applying for an H-1b Visa or I already have an H-1b Visa, and can they work and/or study in the U.S.?
+16. What immigration status can my spouse and children obtain if I am applying for an H-1b Visa or I already have an H-1b Visa, and can they work and/or study in the U.S.?

 18. How many times can I renew my H-1b Visa?